Battle of Kringen: Battle

 According to folklore, the Norwegian troops threw logs and rocks down the valley, crushing the marching Scottish soldiers, but this is not confirmed.
 It is known, however, that they shot at the Scottish soldiers with crossbows and muskets.
 Among the first to fall was George Sinclair, apparently shot by a militiaman named Berdon Sejelstad.
 It is his name that is most commonly associated with the battle.
 Sinclair was a nephew of the Earl of Caithness and a historical figure in the Clan Sinclair.

 Close combat ensued, the militiamen fighting with swords, axes, scythes, and presumably other improvised weapons.
 Over half of the Scottish troops were killed in action during the battle.
 Some may have escaped, but others were captured.
-All but 14 of around 300 were summarily executed at Kvam in what is now Nord-Fron, the survivors then sent to Christiania for imprisonment.
+All but 14 of around 300 were summarily executed at Kvam in what is now Nord-Fron Municipality, the survivors then sent to Christiania for imprisonment.
 Those killed were thrown into a mass grave at the local cemetery, north of the Scottish barn (Skottelåven), in which captured soldiers had been held; this was later called Skottehaugen (Scottish barrow).
 Among the survivors were the officers Alexander Ramsay, Sir Henry Bruce, James Moneypenny, and James Scott, who were eventually repatriated.

 Aftermath and legacy

 A statue depicting Prillar-Guri is located in the community of Otta, Norway.
 The peak where she allegedly stood bears her name to this day, and a local broadcasting antenna is symbolically set on the top.
 A number of places were named after the Scottish incursion, notably along the route.
 The barn was destroyed by artillery fire during the Battle for Kvam in the Norwegian campaign.

 Captured Scottish weapons, including a pistol, a Lochaber axe, a broadsword and several basket hilt claymores, were put on display at the Gudbrandsdal War Museum at Kvam (Gudbrandsdal Krigsminnesamling i Kvam) to commemorate the battle.
 The display also includes a model of one of the Caithness Scots.

 There is evidence that some Scots may have settled in Norway and farm names may confirm that.
 There is a "Sinclair's Club" in Otta and there are regular re-enactments of the battle.
 Sinclair's grave is now a local landmark though the Norwegians at the time sought to desecrate his memory by burying him outside the church walls.
 Part of the bunad design for this area—known as rutaliv—is reminiscent of the Sinclair red tartan.